Tate & Lyle

 Catering to the Asian consumer has become a major target for food manufacturers, as disposable income is on the rise and as EU regulations become more onerous

-T&L Sugars Limited have 3 lobbyists with European Parliament passes, allowing the bearer virtually unlimited access to the Parliament's buildings.
+T&L Sugars Limited has 3 lobbyists with European Parliament passes, allowing the bearer virtually unlimited access to the Parliament's buildings.

 - Address: Tate & Lyle PLC, Head Office, Sugar Quay, Lower Thames Street, London EC3R 6DQ, UK

 - 'Tate & Lyle PLC Announces Preliminary Results for the Year Ending March 31, 2006', PR Newswire, 25 May 2006.

 - Jess Halliday, 'Tate & Lyle woos Asia with R&D drive', www.foodnavigator.com, 4 October 2007.

 - Companies declaring the most lobbyists Lobby Facts, 26 January 2015, accessed 3 February 2015